-In this respect, it must be taken into consideration that any investment must consider the analysis of the labour aspects by specialists, in order to comply with regulations, make use of the existing benefits, and successfully deal with the country's practices, considering, for instance, some of the following aspects: Labour law is governed by what is known as 'Principle of
+In this respect, it must be taken into consideration that any investment must consider the analysis of the labour aspects by specialists, in order to comply with local regulations, make use of the existing benefits, and successfully deal with the country's practices, considering, for instance, some of the following aspects: Labour law is governed by what is known as

-Reality', what means that the moment of judging practical situation, more than legal considerations, the reality of practice shall prevail.
+'Principle of Reality', which means that the judge will consider the real and practical facts or situations of a case when judging, more than the mere legal formalities, so the reality of practice shall prevail.
 In fact, many legal figures which seem to be appropriate and lawful from a civil law perspective they may be in fact questionable from the labour law perspective.
 Also, it is important to bear in mind that Labor Courts has the tendency to judge in favour of employees, applying the 'Pro Operario' principle, due to the idea that employees are the weakest part in an employment relationship.